|Information related to

 The Duchy of Cornwall is one of the largest and oldest landed estates in Britain.
 It was created in 1337 by Edward III for his son, Prince Edward (The Black Prince).
 A charter ruled that each future Duke of Cornwall would be the eldest surviving son of the monarch - and the Heir to The Throne of the United Kingdom.

-- A description and meaning of Ranks, Professions, Occupations and Trades found on censuses, are available on-line.
+- Description & Explanation.
+A description and meaning of Ranks, Professions, Occupations and Trades found on old documents, including censuses, is available on-line.

 - Customs & Excise.